p-freire/MLP/README.md

   - trainingFile: file with the training cases (must have the correct class in front of each case).
   - learning_rate: learning rate of the neural network.
   - error: used as a convergence criterion.

+The MLP will output to files the final network weights and the confusion matrix.

 Data preprocessing performed using Matlab (data standardization: mean = 0 and std_dev = 1).